 Both NPC and MPS 3 are progressive conditions that contribute to a decreased life span.

 Children with NPC have a variable life span that depends on the onset of the condition.
-Their life expectancy ranges from several days to several decades.
+Their life expectancy ranges from

 Children with MPS 3 also have a varied life expectancy.
-Most individuals live into their teenage years, and some may reach their 30s.

 Childhood Alzheimer’s is not an actual medical condition.
 It is a name some people use when referring to symptoms that affect children and that resemble symptoms of dementia.